ethan-wit/ethan-wit.github.io/angular/angular.md

 ### Dependency Injection

 Dependency injection is a simple design pattern: pass **instantiated** objects (dependencies) to the object constructor, as opposed to instantiating objects (dependencies) within the object.
 Angular components are responsible for one task: presenting content to the client.
 This does not include retrieving data from a database or executing complex business logic.
 The later two tasks, and any others that are not presentation-centric, are delegated to another Angular entity: services.
-Dependency injection allows us to decouple objects and implement unit tests with mocking.
+Dependency injection allows us to decouple objects and more easily implement unit tests with mocking.

 #### Services